- Public Interest Projects - http://www.publicinterestprojects.org -

 How Alliance Building Works

 Alliance building not only bridges divisions and leverages existing resources, but joins together seemingly incongruous interests.
 African Americans partner with immigrant rights groups to drive immigration reform.
-Hispanics and gay, lesbian, bisexual and transgender (GLBT) groups form an alliance to fight discrimination.
+Hispanics and lesbian, gay, bisexual and transgender (LGBT) groups form an alliance to fight discrimination.
 Social justice groups and conservationists team up to make sure housing for low-income residents is built in ecologically appropriate areas.
 In alliance building, disparate groups identify the common values and concerns around which they can band together to achieve goals that would otherwise be unattainable.
 Alliances avert “wedge” politics and create a united front.

 Why Should Donors Consider Alliance Building?